cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <a href="#postgresql-cnpg-io-v1-SQLRefs"><i>SQLRefs</i></a>
 </td>
 <td>
-   <p>PostInitTemplateSQLRefs points references to ConfigMaps or Secrets which
+   <p>PostInitTemplateSQLRefs holds references to ConfigMaps or Secrets
-contain SQL files, the general implementation order to these references is from all Secrets to all ConfigMaps, and inside Secrets or ConfigMaps, the implementation order is same as the order of each array (by default empty)</p>
+containing SQL files.
+The references are processed in a specific order: first, all Secrets are processed, followed by all ConfigMaps.
+Within each group, the processing order follows the sequence specified in their respective arrays.
+(by default empty)</p>
 </td>
 </tr>